optimuscreed1/Roseline001/README.md

-# this repo contains my python journey
+# this repo contains my python journey!

-# its a journey well deserved
+# its a journey well deserved!

-# a thought well taken
+# a thought well taken!

-# python be cool to me
+# python be cool to me!